sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 as this will go in a Docker Swarm mode cluster, the `labels` need to be *inside* `deploy`, not at the same level.

-Appart from the service labels, the services that should be able to communicate with, and reachable by, the main Traefik (`registry` and `gitlab`), are connected to the `traefik-public` network in a section in the service like:
+Apart from the service labels, the services that should be able to communicate with, and reachable by, the main Traefik (`registry` and `gitlab`), are connected to the `traefik-public` network in a section in the service like:

 ```yaml
     networks: